 Community cats can be found just about everywhere that people live.
 These outdoor, free-roaming cats live in and are cared for by community members — hence the term “community cats.”

 For decades, community cats have been trapped and killed in a failed attempt at population management.
-Using this trap-and-kill approach is not only ineffective at reducing outdoor cat populations, it’s a burden on shelters.
-Because shelters aren’t able to handle that level of feline intake, cats now account for roughly two of every three animals dying in U.S. shelters.
+Using this trap-and-kill approach is not only ineffective at reducing outdoor cat populations, but it’s also a burden on animal shelters by adding to their intake numbers and the number of animals killed.

-Thankfully, this ineffective, expensive and inhumane approach to managing community cats is steadily being replaced with progressive community cat programs (CCPs) in shelters across the country.
-At the heart of all CCPs is a simple, humane philosophy: Cats are accepted members of many communities, and they are often valued and cared for by multiple residents.
+Thankfully, this ineffective, expensive, and inhumane approach to managing community cats is steadily being replaced with progressive community cat programs in shelters across the country.
+At the heart of all community cat programs is a simple, humane philosophy: Cats are accepted members of many communities, and they are often valued and cared for by multiple residents.

-You can view the manual and download individual chapters on our Best Friends Network site.
+You can view the Community Cat Programs Handbook and download individual chapters on our Best Friends Network site.